MatthewPortman/galaxymusic/README.md

 ## Overview

-GalaxyMusic is the prototype of a Python library that allows you to create visualizations of galaxies as informed by [GALFIT](https://users.obs.carnegiescience.edu/peng/work/galfit/galfit.html) and synchronize them with music.
+galaxymusic is the prototype of a Python library that allows you to create visualizations of galaxies as informed by [GALFIT](https://users.obs.carnegiescience.edu/peng/work/galfit/galfit.html) and synchronize them with music.
 The library provides tools to generate animations, process images, and integrate audio to create a fun audiovisual experience.

-GalaxyMusic is dependent on a copy of the galfitlib local to the repository as denoted by the `_` preceeding it.
+galaxymusic is dependent on a copy of the galfitlib local to the repository as denoted by the `_` preceeding it.
 The main galfitlib repository is currently private but is a work in progress.
 Upon its completion, this repo will be updated to correctly import it.